+NOTE: Authority cited: Sections 38510, 38560, 38562, 38570, 38571, 38580, 39600 and 39601, Health and Safety Code.
+Reference: Sections 38530, 38560.5, 38564, 38565, 38570 and 39600, Health and Safety Code.

 95976.
 Monitoring, Reporting, and Record Retention Requirements for Offset Projects.

-General Requirements for Monitoring Equipment for Offset Projects.
-The Offset Project Operator or Authorized Project Designee must employ the procedures in the Compliance Offset Protocol for monitoring measurements and project performance for offset projects.
-All required monitoring equipment must be maintained and calibrated in a manner and at a frequency required by the equipment manufacturer, unless otherwise specified in the applicable Compliance Offset Protocol.
-All modeling, monitoring, sampling, or testing procedures must be conducted in a manner consistent with the applicable procedure.
+General Requirements for Offset Project Monitoring Equipment.
+All equipment and software used for monitoring, reporting, and verification must be maintained, employed, and calibrated in a manner and at a frequency suggested by the equipment manufacturer or software developer, unless otherwise specified in the applicable Compliance Offset Protocol.
+All modeling, monitoring, sampling, testing and all software applications must be implemented in a manner consistent with the applicable procedure, whether explicitly described in the Compliance Offset Protocol or project-specific documentation for quality assurance and reporting.

 The Offset Project Operator or Authorized Project Designee must use the missing data methods as provided in a Compliance Offset Protocol for that offset project type, if provided and applicable.

-An Offset Project Operator or Authorized Project Designee must put in place all monitoring equipment or mechanisms required by the applicable version of the Compliance Offset Protocol for that offset project type as set forth in:
+An Offset Project Operator or Authorized Project Designee must put in place all monitoring equipment or mechanisms required by the applicable version of the Compliance Offset Protocol set forth in section 95973(a)(2)(C).